sarvarip/methylation/notes.md

     - export PATH=$PATH:/usr/usc/gnu/gcc/5.3.0/bin
     - Still does not work because the path to the earlier version
     - export PATH="/usr/usc/gnu/gcc/5.3.0/bin:/home/rcf-40/sarvari/panfs/miniconda3/bin:/home/rcf-40/sarvari/panfs/miniconda3/condabin:/usr/lib64/qt-3.3/bin:/us/bin:/usr/bin:/usr/local/sbin:/usr/sbin"
-    - set it to be path in .bashrc (just copy it to the end of file)
+    - set it to be path in .bashrc (just copy it to the end of file) vim ~/.bashrc

 - Misc
     - Jump to front of end of line: CTRL-A and CTRL-E